 A complete sales enablement tech stack might look like this:

 Lead generation software provides marketers with tools to generate leads.
-Landing pages, chat, or phone calls capture lead data.
+Landing pages, text chat, and phone calls are used to capture lead data.
 Cold email, PPC, and SEO drive prospects to your website or landing pages.

 These prospects engage via live chat, conversion form, or inbound calls.
-Lead generation sends lead data in real-time to marketing automation for nurturing and lead qualification, lead distribution, or lead management.
+Lead generation sends lead data in real-time to marketing automation for nurturing and lead qualifying, lead distribution, or lead management.

-Marketers either use one-off solutions that are very good at specific tasks or solutions that include many tools in a single application.
+Marketers either use one-off marketing automation software that is very good at specific tasks or applications that include many tools.